AvailLang/Avail/avail-plugin/README.md

 ## Overview
 The plugin provides:
- * The inclusion of the `org.availlang:avail-core` dependency in the `implementation` `Configuration` of your project.
+ * The inclusion of the `avail:avail-core` dependency in the `implementation` `Configuration` of your project.
  * Initializes your Avail Roots directory, or uses a default.
  * Initializes your Avail Repositories directory, or uses a default.
- * Includes the Avail Standard Library, `org.availlang:avail-stdlib` as an Avail Root for your Avail project by default but permits opting out of using the Avail Standard Library.
+ * Includes the Avail Standard Library, `avail:avail-stdlib` as an Avail Root for your Avail project by default but permits opting out of using the Avail Standard Library.
  * A human-readable printable configuration of your Avail Project.